 Although the drive belt powers the power steering pump and compressor, it relies on idler and tensioner pulleys for alignment and proper tension.

-How to fix it: The mechanic will identify which pulley is failing, the idler or tensioner pulley, and inspect its bearings.
-If the pulley bearings are dry, they’ll apply a suitable lubricant.
-But if the seals are damaged, they’ll replace the pulley entirely.
+HOW TO FIX: The mechanic will identify which pulley is failing (idler or tensioner) and inspect its bearings.
+If the bearings or seals are damaged, they’ll usually replace the pulley assembly.

-What if you hear sounds other than squealing?
+What if you hear weird noises other than squealing?

 What Strange Noises Can a Failing Car Air Conditioner Emit?